 Everton coach Roberto Martinez has rubbished reports that midfielder Ross Barkley will miss five months with a knee injury sustained in training on Friday.

-But while the Everton boss does not feel Barkley will be out for that long, he admits he is unsure about the situation with the player's knee.
+But while Everton boss does not feel Barkley will be out for that long, he admits he is unsure about the progression of the player's troublesome knee.

 |15/2||Everton are 15/2 with bet365 to finish in the top four|